TheAnswer96/drone_connectivity_coverage_problem/README.md

 ## Overview

-This repository contains the Python implementation of the algorithms and experiments described in our paper, **"Optimizing Connectivity and Coverage for UAV Paths in BVLoS Operations in Ad Hoc Networks"**, which is currently under review.
+This repository contains the Python implementation of the algorithms and experiments described in our paper, **"Optimizing Connectivity and Coverage for UAV Paths in BVLoS Operations in Ad Hoc Networks"**, which is currently under review on the IEEE/ACM Transactions on Networking journal.

 Unmanned Aerial Vehicles (UAVs), or drones, have transformative potential in civilian applications.
-However, their operational range is often limited by strict aviation regulations requiring Visual Line of Sight (BVLoS).
+However, their operational range is often limited by strict aviation regulations requiring Visual Line of Sight (VLoS).
 Our work addresses this limitation by enabling Beyond BVLoS operations, ensuring continuous remote monitoring through existing ad hoc wireless ground infrastructure.

 This repository provides: